 The federal government is hosting challenge competitions on a regular basis, geared toward emerging tech companies that may possess solutions to their problems.
 These challenges bring plenty of value and opportunity to both government agencies and private tech companies that are looking to enter the government marketplace.
 However, there are some definite drawbacks that don’t incentivize the right stakeholders for the type of outcome needed.

 In some cases, the award prizes are insignificant in regards to the area of work.
-The ones mentioned above seem like big awards, but in the case of the launch challenge when it costs tens of millions to launch a rocket a total payout for first prize is less than $15M the opportunity cost is misaligned.
 This issue, in turn, doesn’t always attract the best talent.
 When these challenges don’t attract the right people they fail to deliver the most optimal outcome, which continues the cycle of government being unable to find real solutions to their technological problems.
 Additionally, it creates the perception that challenges are for individual tinkerers or inventors working out of their garage with no actual foundation or business behind them.
-In some cases, this may be what is needed but challenges with small prize where significant capital is involved for the applicants sets up a poor incentive structure.

 The major hurdles